freesky-edward/blogclub/tech/post/oslo_privsep.md

 ### Setup

-1. Rootwrap always runs in a seperated process as a root user and only exposes the command line for any service who wants to communicate with.
+1. Rootwrap always runs in a separated process as a root user and only exposes the command line for any service who wants to communicate with.
-It's esay to find the rootwraps' entrance in the *setup.cfg*:
+It's easy to find the rootwraps' entrance in the *setup.cfg*:
 ```
 [entry_points]
     cinder-rootwrap = oslo_rootwrap.cmd:main
 ```

-2. In the service itself, once we need to execute priveleged commands we have to ask rootwrap to perform and return.
-For instance, when Cinder needs to setup a target in it's lvm driver, this is one of the commands that needs privelege:
+2. In the service itself, once we need to execute privileged commands we have to ask rootwrap to perform and return.
+For instance, when Cinder needs to setup a target in its lvm driver, this is one of the commands that needs privileges:
 ```
 tgtadm --lld iscsi --op show --mode target
 ```
-After appending the root helper's prefix the command will change into:
+After appending the root helper's prefix the command will be changed into:
 ```
 sudo cinder-rootwrap [rootwrap_config_file] tgtadm --lld iscsi --op....
 ```
-The ``rootwrap_config_file`` is used for the rootwrap's generic config and filter invalid commands.
+The ``rootwrap_config_file`` is used for the rootwrap's generic config and filtering invalid commands.
 ```
 [DEFAULT]
 #Comma-separated list of directories containing filter definition files